 Four Precautions for Thawing Frozen Pipes

-Just because you have frozen pipes does not necessarily mean you’ll have to call a plumbing specialist Roto-Rooter in Cleveland to have the pipes repaired or replaced.
+Just because you have frozen pipes does not necessarily mean you’ll have to call a plumbing specialist Roto-Rooter to have the pipes repaired or replaced.
 If your water isn’t running and it’s cold outside, your pipes may be frozen, but you may still have time to thaw them out before any permanent damage is caused.
 Thawing out pipes can be done using a heat gun, hair dryer, heat tape, or by using warm, damp rags.
 Depending on which method you choose, there are certain precautions that should be taken to prevent injury and further damage to your home.

 Before starting any thawing method, be sure to open any faucet connected to the frozen pipe.
 Opening faucets with frozen pipes is important for two reasons.
 First, pipes usually burst from built up pressure and not from the expanding ice alone, so opening the faucet can relieve pressure.
 Second, once you start melting the ice, steam will be generated and can lead to pressure and bursting if it can’t escape out of the faucet.